AtaGenix Laboratories

 SPR analysis of RMP-IKKβ binding interaction

-Figure 2.
-Surface plasmon resonance (SPR) analysis of RMP–IKKβ binding.
-Real-time sensorgrams demonstrate direct interaction between AtaGenix-produced His-IKKβ and GST-RMP proteins, with the S439A phospho-dead mutant showing enhanced binding compared to wild-type RMP.
+Fig. 2.
+SPR analysis of RMP–IKKβ binding.
+Real-time sensorgrams demonstrate direct interaction between His-IKKβ and GST-RMP proteins, with the S439A mutant showing enhanced binding.
+Adapted from Cell Commun Signal 2025.

 GST-pulldown assay confirming RMP-IKKβ interaction

-Figure 3.
+Fig. 3.
 GST-pulldown assay.
-GST-RMP-WT and GST-RMP-S439A both co-purified with His-IKKβ, while GST alone did not, confirming the specificity of the RMP–IKKβ interaction.
+GST-RMP-WT and GST-RMP-S439A both co-purified with His-IKKβ, while GST alone did not.
 The S439A mutant showed stronger binding, consistent with SPR data.
+Adapted from Cell Commun Signal 2025.

 4